ionic-team/ionic-site/docs/v2/components/index.md

 will be at the top of the screen, below the nav-bar.
 This follows each platform's design specification, but can be configured with [IonicConfig](link_to_config).

-See the [Tab API reference](link to Tab) for more details on individual tabs.
+See the [Tabs API reference](link_to_tabs) for more details on the Tabs component, and the [Tab API reference](link_to_tab) for more information on configuring the individual Tab components it contains.

 Tabs are useful if you have a few "root" or "top-level" views.
 They are obvious to the user and quickly accessed, since they are always on the screen.
 However if screen space is limited, or you have a large number of root views, a [Menu](#menu) may be a better option.